-North African Lamb Tagine with chickpeas and apricots
+North African Lamb Tagine with Chickpeas

 You might want to make a lamb roast for Sunday lunch.
 For my North African Lamb Tagine, leftovers become the hero of the dish.
 The sauce is rich and fragrant with sweet peppers and chickpeas.
 It’s loosely inspired by a classic Moroccan Tagine, reflecting the bold and colourful flavours of Marrakech.